Lee-matod/dev/README.md

 "/": "/": If the directory starts with `settings["file"]["/"]`, the directory specified should start at `/` instead of the current working directory.

 "show_path":  Whether the path for the file should be sent or not.

+**?dev http get**

+"format": Format that is used for variable placeholder texts.